 When comparing To Round vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 27th while To Round is ranked 47th.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 29th while To Round is ranked 43rd.

 Ranked in these QuestionsQuestion Ranking

 The bubble design format is simple to understand visually and is effective in keeping track of ones to-do list.